Your standard home insurance is unlikely to cover pet damage. But it might be covered under an extended accidental damage policy.

 How can I stop my puppy chewing things?

-When you notice your puppy chewing something it shouldn’t be, make a loud noise – but don’t shout.
+When you notice your puppy chewing something they shouldn’t be, make a loud noise – but don’t shout.

 Why do cats scratch furniture?